 Review the lists of study abroad courses that are approved for Sociology credit when you consider where to apply and when selecting courses once you are accepted.
 If you see other interesting courses on your target university’s website that you would like to take, obtain the course description and a syllabus and provide them in electronic form to the Sociology Department Chair.

-Loyola Summer Program in Prague
+Loyola Summer Programs

 For more information and to apply, please visit the International Programs page.